Map-Machina/PerfCollector1/cmd/perflicense/README.md

 The license tool records which individual created a license and when.
-These users are different from the database user (think user that logs in over a website and does this work whereas the databse user is what runs the service).
+These users are different from the database user (think user that logs in over a website and does this work whereas the database user is what runs the service).

 ```
 $ perflicense useradd email=marco@peereboom.us admin=true